SCOTTSDALE, Ariz. -- What's in a name?

 So how to move from the old world of IT on the outskirts of business to the hub of the global economy?
 Apparently it's a matter of finding your inner rock star.

-An avid fan of rock 'n' roll, Colony suggested IT execs take a cue from The Beatles, who turned the music world upside down by possessing six attributes every CIO should cultivate: competitive energy, the willingness to embrace change,
+An avid fan of rock 'n' roll, Colony suggested IT execs take a cue from The Beatles, who turned the music world upside down by possessing six attributes every CIO should cultivate: competitive energy, the willingness to embrace change, constant learning, innovation, marketing savvy and focus.

 Forrester's route to the Revolution